sachdevakunal/sachdevakunal.github.io/_pages/about.md

 # Welcome to Kunal's Portfolio

-My name is Kunal Sachdeva, and I am a Master’s student in Mechanical Engineering at North Carolina State University, graduating in May 2025.
-My specialization lies in Computational Fluid Dynamics (CFD) and Thermal Analysis, where I have developed a deep understanding of fluid dynamics, heat transfer, and high-performance computing (HPC).
+My name is Kunal Sachdeva, and I am a Ph.D. student in Mechanical Engineering at Mississippi State University, specializing in multiphase flows and heat transfer.
+I completed my Master’s in Aerospace Engineering from North Carolina State University (NCSU) in May 2025, where I developed a strong foundation in Computational Fluid Dynamics (CFD), combustion simulations, data-driven modeling for reactive flow simulations, and high-performance computing (HPC).

-I am proficient in MATLAB, Python, and C/C++ programming and skilled in advanced simulation tools.
-My experience includes developing numerical solvers, performing high-fidelity CFD simulations, and analyzing complex engineering systems using computational methods.
-I am adept at solving challenging engineering problems, optimizing numerical models, and applying theoretical knowledge to practical applications in thermal simulations, turbulence modeling, and reactive flows.
-My approach combines deep physical understanding with computational efficiency, ensuring accurate and high-performance solutions for real-world engineering challenges.
+My research and professional interests center on numerical modeling, high-fidelity CFD simulations, and the analysis of complex thermal-fluid systems using advanced computational methods.
+I am proficient in MATLAB, Python, and C/C++, and skilled in developing efficient numerical solvers, optimizing simulation workflows, and translating theoretical concepts into practical, simulation-driven engineering solutions.
+My work combines deep physical understanding with computational rigor to advance modeling capabilities in thermal systems, turbulence, and multiphase interactions.

-I am passionate about problem-solving, algorithm development, and leveraging advanced computing techniques to push the boundaries of simulation-driven engineering.

-I am actively seeking **full-time opportunities** starting in **May 2025** in roles such as **CFD Engineer, Thermal Engineer, and related positions** where I can apply my expertise in computational modeling, fluid dynamics, and heat transfer to solve challenging engineering problems.
+I am currently seeking a Summer 2026 internship in the areas of CFD, thermal engineering, multiphase flow simulation, or computational methods, where I can apply my expertise to solve challenging problems and contribute to innovation in fluid-thermal systems.

 ## Let's Connect!
 Feel free to reach out to discuss CFD, AI-driven modeling, or thermal management solutions.

-📧 Email: ksachde4@ncsu.edu
+📧 Email: kunalsachdeva261@gmail.com